-We also run a sleep laboratory which helps in the diagnosis of many sleep disorders.
+We also run a sleep laboratory that helps in the diagnosis of many sleep disorders.

-Some of the most common sleep disorders we see in sleep medicine include:
+Some of the more common sleep disorders include:

 Sleep walking may be seen in both older children and adults.
 While in a deep sleep, patients may get out of bed and walk around the house or, more seriously, patients may open the door and walk outside.